Mission & Philosophy

 | (323) 969-2704

 Michael Chambliss has been a Business Rep for Local 600 since 2012, with a special focus on new technology and workflows.
 His first union experience was as a United Steelworkers member while working his way through school.
-Michael began shooting commercials and industrials, earned a Peabody Award as a documentary Director/DP and started Chambliss-Wolff Films, an Atlanta-based commercial production company that grew to include three stages, and “The Camera Department,” an ARRI rental house.
-Joining Local 644 as a Director of Photography in 1992, he continued to shoot commercials and smaller features as well as worked as a camera operator on studio films and TV series.
-Active in digital imaging issues since the days of Windows 3.51 and Apple System 7, Michael’s been part of patented workflow developments and is an active voice for the Local on technical committees and professional groups.
+Michael began shooting commercials and industrials, earned a Peabody Award as a documentary Director/DP, and started Chambliss-Wolff Films, an Atlanta-based commercial production company that grew to include three stages, and “The Camera Department,” an ARRI rental house.
+Joining Local 644 as a Director of Photography in 1992, he continued to shoot commercials and smaller features, while also working as a camera operator on studio films and TV series.
+Active in digital imaging issues since the days of Windows 3.51 and Apple System 7, Michael has been part of patented workflow developments and is an active voice for the Local on technical committees and with professional groups.

 | (323) 969-2711